Five heritage railways not to be missed during your time in the Lake District.

 4. Cumbrian Coast Line

-A Railway line with beautiful coastal views as well as a legitimate historical interest.
+This Railway line hosts beautiful coastal views as well as a legitimate historical interest.
 Running close to ancient British stone circles, Hadrian’s Wall and historic ports along the way, there is much of intrigue for both railway enthusiasts and travellers interested in Cumbria’s past.

 Commencing your journey in Carlisle, the western gateway to Hadrian’s Wall country, it is worth stopping off at Whitehaven, one of Britain’s 40 ‘Gem’ towns and learning about its history as one of the most important trading harbours in the past.
 The Beacon explains the history of Whitehaven and its harbour and The Rum Story shares fascinating tales of the UK rum industry centred in Whitehaven.